remesh-js/remesh/README.md

 ### How to define a command?

-Especially, it means no operations (no states & entities update, and no events emit) to return `null` or empty array `[]` in command implementation.
+Especially, it means no operations (no states update, and no events emit) to return `null` or empty array `[]` in command implementation.

 ```typescript
 import { Remesh } from 'remesh'